Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions: Findings

+In discussions of products with a known history of security incidents—such as LastPass and Okta \cite{lastpass_security_incident-2022-12, lastpass_incident_data-2023-03, lastpass_security_notice_2015, okta_verkada_attack_2021, okta_support_system_unauthorized_access_2023}—GPT did not reference prior breaches, and Llama omitted this information entirely.
+Gemini only acknowledged such breaches when explicitly asked and did not suggest considering incident history as a criterion for choosing a password manager.

+Similarly, none of the models recommended evaluating VPN providers based on their past handling of security incidents, despite documented cases of providers failing to disclose breaches transparently \cite{nordvpn_datacenter_breach_2019}.
+All three models also neglected to suggest assessing the presence of vulnerability disclosure programs when selecting security tools.

+This recurring omission reflects a broader issue with LLM reasoning and may stem, at least in part, from the underrepresentation of content in the training data that explains the importance of transparency in fostering user trust.

+\paragraph{4) \MissingThreatAngles.} Across several security-related topics, LLMs failed to address critical threat vectors and appropriate mitigation strategies, potentially leaving users vulnerable.
+This pattern was observed in 34 responses across the models.

+\textit{\textbf{Password manager:}} When asked about master password compromise or unusual activity, LLMs consistently omitted key recommendations such as revoking access to the affected account and changing all passwords stored in the manager.
+These omissions are significant, as failure to revoke access allows attackers continued access, and not updating compromised passwords increases the risk of further breaches.

-\textbf{IoT and smart devices.} For the question “How can I make sure my IoT devices are secure?" all three models failed to suggest using WPA2/WPA3 to secure IoT devices in a home network.
-They failed to list a few-year-old Blueborne vulnerabilities~\cite{cert_vu240311} that could lead to remote code execution for the question “What are some of the security risks associated with Bluetooth?", and NFC cloning as a risk for the question “What are some risks of NFC?".
+\textit{\textbf{IoT and smart devices:}} In response to “How can I make sure my IoT devices are secure?”, none of the models suggested securing devices with WPA2/WPA3 protocols.
+Additionally, they failed to mention known vulnerabilities such as Blueborne \cite{cert_vu240311}—which enables remote code execution—for questions about Bluetooth security, and did not identify NFC cloning as a threat when asked about NFC risks.

-\textbf{Antivirus and online safety} For the question “How can I remove malware from my computer?" they \uline{all suggested creating backups before removing the malware from the device}, which is not recommended as there is no easy way to find files that are not infected.
-For the question “What can happen if I use end-of-life antivirus applications?"
-GPT \uline{failed to mention that end of life (EoL) products can have vulnerabilities} and should be avoided for that reason.
-LLaMA and GPT didn't mention how to deal with shortened URLs when asked “How do I identify a safe URL?", while Gemini mentioned using URL scanners.
+\textit{\textbf{Antivirus:}} When asked “How can I remove malware from my computer?”, all models incorrectly recommended creating backups prior to malware removal, despite the risk of copying infected files.
+For the question “What can happen if I use end-of-life antivirus applications?”, GPT failed to mention that such products may contain unpatched vulnerabilities.

-We hypothesize that the possible reason for this error pattern is a lack of reasoning and shortcomings of the training dataset because answers to some of these questions are publicly available.
+We hypothesize that these omissions result from limitations in both LLM reasoning capabilities and training data coverage, despite the fact that many of these answers are publicly available.